 CrypticRock.com – Yes, and the connection you have with the audience is what makes the music stronger.
 Everyone has their own interpretation of the music and it can take people back to a place and time in their life based on those connections.

 John Lodge – Yes, it’s the same for me.
 I have flashbacks to different songs.
 Not Moody Blues songs, but songs I grew up with.
 I go: “I remember that, I remember where I was, I remember kicking the jukebox because the record kept jumping.”
 (Laughs) You do remember!
-I think that’s what is wonderful about music that gets into your heart and soul; you can relive it: it’s not nostalgic, it’s something that makes you feel excited, rejuvenated, and gives you strength.
+I think that’s what is wonderful about music it gets into your heart and soul, and you can relive it: it’s not nostalgic, it’s something that makes you feel excited and rejuvenated and gives you strength.

 CrypticRock.com – Most certainly.
 With The Moody Blues touring, your solo tour, and your new music, you have been very busy.
 With touring as heavily as the band does, is there a possibility of some new Moody Blues music?